 Here’s a very informative video about City of Hope: https://www.youtube.com/watch?v=xvmeaMn1nCI

-November Diabetes Awareness Month
+November 2022 is Diabetes Awareness Month

 Lions Dollars for Diabetes Campaign